wp-plugins/formidable/readme.txt

 * Create forms from existing templates or add your own
 * Direct links available with and without integration with your current theme
 * Select an email address to send form responses under "Advanced Form Options"
+* Input default data into form fields with the option to clear when clicked
 * Saves responses to the database for future retrieval, reports, and display (Pro version Coming Soon)
 * PHP ninjas can display data in templates using functions in FrmApiController.
 However, there is currently no documentation for these functions.